It has been four days since my previous entry and I am happy to report that your chronicler Gao Wenshi still lives!

 My heart sank.

-“And I won’t reset until she dies for what she’s done.”
+“And I won’t rest until she’s dead.”
 Lin said.
 There was a predatory glint in her eyes.
 It was the first hint of emotion I’d seen from her.

 I might have said, “Ah.”